-In 2017 Evocon started working with one of the biggest manufacturers of meat and food products in Scandinavia – HKScan – to help maximise machine utilisation.
-The company has more than 7,200 employees in various countries, including Denmark, Sweden, Finland, Estonia, Latvia and Lithuania, and they export their products to over 50 countries.
+In 2017 Evocon started working with one of the biggest manufacturers of meat and food products in Scandinavia – HKScan – to help maximize machine utilization.
+The company has more than 7,200 employees in various countries, including Denmark, Sweden, Finland, Estonia, Latvia, and Lithuania, and they export their products to over 50 countries.

 Their motivation to start monitoring their production equipment was the same as that of many manufacturers.
-They wanted to understand and visualise the current state of production, identify reasons for waste and find ways to improve their processes.
+They wanted to understand and visualize the current state of production, identify reasons for waste, and find ways to improve their processes.
 They also understood that their traditional way of managing performance on the shop floor did not meet the standards of the digital era.

 Lack of transparency into the production process